Actindo-AG/Documentation/DataHub/Operation/03_ManageHTMLTemplates.md

 2. Enter an expressive name for the HTML template in the *Name* field and, if desired, add a description to the HTML template in the *Description* field.

 3. Enter a key for the HTML template in the *Key* field.
-The key is required for API access and must be system wide unique.
+The key is required for API access and must be system-wide unique.

 4. Click the text area and enter the appropriate content for the HTML template.
 You can either include HTML text and/or Smarty templates:
     - [Include HTML text](#include-html-text)